-On the strength of these foundations, North American companies are familiar with, and have confidence in Hong Kong’s business-friendly environment including our Common Law system, rule of law, low tax regime and so on.
-It is relatively easy for them to set up in Hong Kong, partner Hong Kong companies or use the services provided by Hong Kong to enter the Asian and Chinese mainland markets, because of our business strengths.
+On the strength of these foundations, North American companies are familiar with and have confidence in Hong Kong’s business-friendly environment including our Common Law system, rule of law, low tax regime and so on.
+It is relatively easy for them to set up in Hong Kong, partner with Hong Kong companies or use.
+The services provided by Hong Kong to enter the Asian and Chinese mainland markets, because of our business strengths.

 Hong Kong’s gateway role is underpinned by its ideal location in the heart of Asia, its role as a regional logistics hub, International financial centre and technology marketplace.
-We also have a first-mover advantage in the mainland, thanks to our cross-border connections and the preferential treatment provided under our free trade pact, the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA).
+We also have a first-mover advantage on the mainland, thanks to our cross-border connections.
+The preferential treatment provided under our free trade pact.
+The Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA).

 Participants will learn more about what Hong Kong has to offer when they attend TATHK in Toronto and Chicago.

 The HKTDC publishes more than 20 product magazines and industry supplements that reach five million readers around the world.
 They feature a wide range of suppliers in various sectors.
-You can also sign up to our mobile-friendly business news website, Hong Kong Means Business for the latest stories, market intelligence and information about upcoming events.
+You can also sign up for our mobile-friendly business news website.
+Hong Kong Means Business for the latest stories, market intelligence and information about upcoming events.

-- What types of companies do you typically help?
+7- What types of companies do you typically help with?

 To find out more information about the upcoming “Think Asia, Think Hong Kong” promotion, please visit the TATHK website at: http://www.thinkasiathinkhk.com/2015/en/index.html.
 You can also find out more about the HKTDC here: www.hktdc.com/aboutus.
 Or you can follow them on Google+ Twitter: @hktdc LinkedIn.